vvscode/docs/docs/tutorials/tutorials-net/building-your-own-conferencing-system-with-aspnet-mvc-part-2-adding-a-web-client.md

 ---
+title: >-
-title: "Building Your Own Conferencing System With ASP.NET MVC - Part 2: Adding A Web Client"
+  Building Your Own Conferencing System With ASP.NET MVC - Part 2: Adding A Web Client
+excerpt: >-
-excerpt: "If you followed the first tutorial we continue on that one and we will look at building a web based client to connect users to a conference."
+  If you followed the first tutorial we continue on that one and we will look at building a web based client to connect users to a conference.
 ---
 In [part 1](doc:build-a-conference-calling-app-in-nodejs-express), we built the foundation for our conference calling system, and in this part of the tutorial, we will look at building a web based client to connect users to a conference.